 Processing jobs that still run but no longer serve the original need for resulting tables.
 Over time, data pipelines can become outdated and produce tables that are no longer useful.
 The continued processing of these jobs can lead to increased costs without any corresponding business value.

 Poorly written data pipelines that consume more compute resources than necessary to perform the task.
 This can happen due to inefficient code, unnecessary joins, or overly complex transformations.
-The Lakehouse Monitor can help spot these issues, and Blueprint’s optimization services can refactor the pipelines to reduce the financial impact.
+The Lakehouse Optimizer can help spot these issues, and Blueprint’s optimization services can refactor the pipelines to reduce the financial impact.

 Processing data at a frequency that is outside the demands of the business.
 Sometimes, businesses may believe that real-time processing is necessary when a periodic batch is sufficient.
 Over-processing data in real-time can be costly and unnecessary.

 Running compute resources for longer than needed.
 This can happen when jobs are not optimized to finish quickly or when clusters are left running for longer than necessary.
-The Lakehouse Monitor can identify these inefficiencies and help ensure that compute resources are used efficiently.
+The Lakehouse Optimizer can identify these inefficiencies and help ensure that compute resources are used efficiently.

 Inefficient use of cloud storage.
 This can happen when data is stored in high-performance storage tiers when it’s not necessary.
-The Lakehouse Monitor can help identify opportunities to move data to lower-cost storage tiers.
+The Lakehouse Optimizer can help identify opportunities to move data to lower-cost storage tiers.

 Understanding the reasons behind uncontrolled costs in lakehouse is crucial for financial operations teams to manage costs and allocate compute resources efficiently

 Blueprint consistently helps organizations streamline their data management processes, improve performance, and minimize costs.
-Get in touch to learn about implementing the Lakehouse Monitor and creating customized optimization strategies that suit your unique requirements.
+Get in touch to learn about implementing the Lakehouse Optimizer and creating customized optimization strategies that suit your unique requirements.

 Want to learn more about the critical components of a successful data ecosystem framework?